austinmm/WSU_CptS_487/ProjectVision.md

     * Projectiles:
         * Fire Works (Fire Balls) - 7pts Damage
         * Lazers - 5pts Damage
+    * "SHAKE AND BAKE!" sound and visual effects when a Mid Boss is defeated
 * The Player will have...
     * 75 Health
     * Projectiles: Straight Path (Lazers) - 8 pts Damage